Congresswoman Barbara Lee (MSW ’75) on fighting the good fight

-Born in El Paso, Texas, Lee quickly grew to become an activist and to advocate for her community and the most vulnerable.
-Throughout her young life she encountered the lasting legacy of discrimination that had enslaved her great-grandmother – "whites-only" drinking fountains, denial to movie theaters and drive-in restaurants, and segregated schools.
+Born in El Paso, Texas, Lee quickly grew to become an activist and advocate for her community and the most vulnerable within it.
+Throughout her young life she encountered the lasting legacy of discrimination that had enslaved her great-grandmother -- "whites-only" drinking fountains, denial to movie theaters and drive-in restaurants, and segregated schools.

 Life in California didn’t turn out to be much better than it was in Texas for a young black woman.
 Schools in the town of San Fernando, where her family moved in the early 1960s, were also segregated.
-In fact Lee battled with help from the local NAACP to be allowed to tryout for cheerleading at San Fernando High School.
+In fact, with help from the local NAACP, Lee battled to be allowed to tryout for cheerleading at San Fernando High School.